Mohamedsamir08/Hotel_Bookings_EDA-Visualization-Hypothesis_test-and_Revenue_Simulation/README.md

 # Hotel_Bookings_EDA-Visualization-Hypothesis_test-and_Revenue_Simulation
-Made Hotel Bookings EDA, Visualization, Hypothesis test and Revenue Simulation
+Made Hotel Bookings EDA, Visualization, Hypothesis test and Revenue Simulation.

 ### Hotel Booking Analysis
 This project focuses on the analysis of a dataset containing hotel bookings information.
-The dataset includes a range of features providing detailed insights into the booking habits, customer characteristics, and the nature of bookings.
+The dataset includes a range of features providing detailed insights into the booking habits, customer characteristics, and the nature of bookings, Hypothesis test and Revenue Simulation.

 ### Dataset
 The dataset consists of 119,390 rows (bookings) and 32 columns (features), including: